 Troy Aikman, Superbowl-winning football quarterback, TV sports commentator.
 In 2009, he finally graduated from UCLA, 20 years after leaving college to play in the National Football League.
 Aikman had promised his mother, when he left school just two courses shy of a degree, that he would return and finish.
 In 2009, at the age of 42, he finally fulfilled that commitment, earning A's in his last two courses, thus earning a bachelor's degree in sociology.

 Malin Akerman, model, actress.
-Enrolled in York University (Toronto) but left after about a year to see what else was out there.
-She moved to Los Angeles to become an actress.
+She enrolled in York University (Toronto) but left after about a year to see what else was out there.
+She moved to Los Angeles to become a model and actress.